 Used in Chinese medicine for millennia, the Lion’s Mane mushroom is widely championed for its potential brain benefits.
 It’s perhaps best known for its demonstrated ability to boost nerve growth factor (NGF) across a host of animal studies.
 NGF promotes the generation of new neurons, the growth, maintenance, and survival of existing neurons, and the reversal of injury-induced nerve damage.
 In vitro research has shown Lion’s Mane to also promote neurite outgrowth, a process by which neurons create more expansive cellular connections.

 Lion’s Mane also appears to have strong anti-oxidant properties.
 Several in vitro studies in the last five years have shown the mushroom to be highly adept at “scavenging” (i.e., disabling) free radicals and reducing genes’ expression of chemicals that promote inflammation.
-Lion’s Mane has also been linked with a reduction in fatigue, anxiety, and depression, in part due to its anti-oxidant capabilities.
+Lion’s Mane has also been linked with a reduction in fatigue, anxiety, and depression, in part due to its anti-oxidant capabilities and by promoting hippocampal Neurogenesis.
 These “feel-good” benefits are likely the biggest reason Lion’s Mane is cropping up everywhere these days!